EdJoPaTo/esp-http-neomatrix-text/README.md

 The default name is `ESP-Matrix` with the default password `ich will text` (German for 'I want text').
 When programming the ESP you can change these values in the first few lines in the program code.

-When connecting to the Hotspot an interface will allow you to specify the name and password of your local Wi-Fi.
+When connecting to the Hotspot an interface allows you to specify the name and password of your local Wi-Fi.

 Once you did, you can close the configuration website and the ESP will connect your Wi-Fi.
 It is then available with the hostname `ESP-Matrix`.